tricosys-solutions/meritfoods/README.md

 # meritfoods
-This is an opencart project.
+This is an opencart project developed by Tricosys.